Our Beginner Tool List

 Scratch Awl: This is a very important tool.
 You use it constantly in leatherwork.
 I’ve seen a lot of strange advice around this, such as “use any pokey thing.”
 First of all, this is a $4 tool.
 Please, just buy an awl.
 I am begging you.
 Leather work will not look right at all without precision and having the right tools is part of that, and many tools (like an awl) don’t need to be fancy.
 It’s okay if fancy isn’t in the budget right now, but this is an important $4 to spend.

 There are several kinds of awls; round, flat, french, and more.
 When I say this is an essential tool, I’m talking specifically about a round awl because that is what you mark leather with.
-If you are having trouble getting a needle through a stitching hole, you can open the hole up a bit with the awl (a lot like brooches in watchmaking).
+If you are having trouble getting a needle through a stitching hole, you can open the hole up a bit with the awl.
 It is a simple and endlessly useful tool, and it will last you forever.
-I started with a craftool scratch awl from Tandy, and although I have purchased fancy round awls since, the Craftool awl performs the same.
+I started with a craftool scratch awl from Tandy, and although I have purchased fancy round awls since, the Craftool awl performs the same, with a slightly less comfortable handle.

-I will talk more about other awl types when I discuss stitching chisels.
+I will circle back to other awl types when I discuss stitching chisels.

 Sharp Knife: Some people will say you need to “invest” in your knife.
 They are just knife dorks.
 You do, however, need a sharp knife that is easy to maintain.
 If you are good at sharpening knives or are a knife dork yourself, I commend you.
 I have always used an X-acto knife and replace the blade every project to ensure it is always sharp.
 “A dull blade is more dangerous than a sharp knife” is the saying, and I have an X-acto scar on my leg that proves it to be true.
 I tried to cut cost by neglecting my X-acto blade inventory and by using gunky sandpaper.
 These are cheap materials that will ultimately save you money in other areas.
 Less cutting mistakes means less wasted leather.
 A rotary blade can be good for floppy, fabric-like chrome tan leathers but I really don’t recommend using them outside of that.
 Additionally, cutting curves in leather takes practice so the more you can commit to one knife, the faster you can develop these skills.